SarahMillard98/Capstone_Partner_Project_Mental_Health_in_Tech/README.md

-# Capstone Partner Project: Mental Health in Tech
+# Capstone Project: Mental Health in Tech
 This repository contains only my contributions to a capstone project I completed with a partner during my Data Science Master's program.

 ## Project Goals